rajansagarwal/gardening/content/_index.md

 ## [Points of Reference](moc/por.md) 🌞
 These are some keywords to link my notes as point of reference.
 The linked notes are in the backlinks 🎒
+- 🤩 [writing](notes/por/writing.md) for the notes I personally learned along the way
+- 🐶 [repository](notes/por/repository.md) for the notes where I dump out sources and materials
 - 👷‍ [in-progress](notes/por/in-progress.md) for the notes I'm still writing/ transferring
 - ⏪ [come-back](notes/por/come_back.md) for the notes I need to come back to sort
 - ✍️ [wri-prompt](notes/por/wri-prompt.md) for the notes I want to write about